 There is a lot more to this show’s narrative than I think people give credit for.
 In the collection of irrelevant scenes poking fun at the quirks of each character and the multitude of fan-service shots that never seem to end, there truly is a story to the show.
 A story of drive, will and faith that their game will not only sell but creating a vision for the game and being able to make the players believe in that vision too.
 Sure, we need the trip to the doctors for some antics and the occasional hot spring episode because we’re a cute girl anime in 2016.
 However, what this show remembers and many shows seem to forget is that these scenes are funny because the viewer has to have already connected with the character.
 It’s funny in the medical checkup sequence that Yun is sucking in her gut because for the past three episodes she’s been mentioning how she want to lose weight.
 The show isn’t just strung together at the last minute, slotting in tasteless fan service where they see fit.
 New Game! finds an acceptable balance between the more touching and heartfelt moments and the more wacky/out there ones.

-Just to conclude and make a quick mention of this, the art and animation is top notch as you would expect.
+Finally, the art and animation is top notch as you would expect.
 The animators really stayed true to the style of the manga and the fluidity of each character movement is stunning.
 With such active characters, it’s a true testament to the staff that such crazy poses can be so cute (albeit if most of the focus seemed to be in their breasts but to each their own I guess).
 Joking aside, I really cannot recommend this show enough, New Game! feels like an unsung hero of the year that was dwarfed in the hype of other shows.
-It’s been a year of tough competition but definitely for any fans of video games or frequent viewers of the slice of life genre, New Game! is a show that you are not going to want to miss.
+It’s been a year of tough competition but definitely for any fans of video games or frequent viewers of the slice of life genre, New Game! is a show that you just cannot pass up.